 - under potential conflict (your employee);

 - an office manager or HR manager.

-Your credible and independent persons may be contacted by the Building Commission verify your experience.
+Your credible and independent persons may be contacted by Licensing Services to verify your experience.
 It is an offence to falsely verify experience.

 A statement of verification is a written document that outlines and verifies your experience.
 A statement of verification must include the following details of your experience: